-Our love for God is at the heart of all we do at Corban.
-We encourage students to continually align their hearts with God by providing opportunities for spiritual growth in all shapes and sizes.
-One of these opportunities includes chapel three times a week.
+Our love for God and His Word is at the heart of all we do at Corban.
+We encourage students to continually align their hearts with the Lord by providing opportunities for spiritual growth in all shapes and sizes, including chapel three times a week.

 What Happens at Chapel?

 Chapel at Corban varies.
 Sometimes a chapel service includes a few worship songs and a guest speaker.
 Other times, it may be a panel of students, a faculty member speaking, a community leader sharing about an important ministry, a time of prayer, or a time dedicated to worship and reflection.